 The Best Play and Best Musical honors are the most coveted Tony Awards every year.
 Each year, the awards go to a new play or musical that hasn't appeared on Broadway before.
 Shows based on existing media, like a musician's back catalogue or a movie, are considered "new" for Tony nominating purposes, as are shows that first played in London's West End or an Off-Broadway theatre.

-The producers of the Best Play and Musical winners jointly receive the award, but the winners' whole cast and creative team usually gets up on stage at the Tony Awards to accept the award and celebrate.
+The producers of the Best Play and Musical winners, as well as their writers, jointly receive the award, but the winners' whole cast and creative teams usually get up on stage at the Tony Awards to accept the award and celebrate.

 Best Revival of a Play/Musical